neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 }
 ```

-## How to register a KV-typed Interchain Query with custom keys
+## How to register a KV Interchain Query with custom keys

 If your KV Interchain Query cannot be covered with the helpers from the [Interchain Queries related package](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk/interchain_queries/v045/register_queries/index.html) in the [neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk), you will need to define the KVKeys for your query yourself and pass it to the [NeutronMsg::register_interchain_query](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk/bindings/msg/enum.NeutronMsg.html#method.register_interchain_query) helper.
 For this particular example, let's register an [Account](https://github.com/cosmos/cosmos-sdk/blob/c29844f9e1ccc76ba68b8c0d931f3b0ad3885e13/proto/cosmos/auth/v1beta1/query.proto#L27-L31) Interchain Query to `cosmos-hub`.